 The Company's interests in the United States cannabis market, and future licensing arrangements, may become the subject of heightened scrutiny by regulators, stock exchanges, clearing agencies and other authorities in Canada.
 As a result, the Company may be subject to significant direct and indirect interaction with public officials.
-There can be no assurance that this heightened scrutiny will not in turn lead to the imposition of certain restrictions on the Company's ability to carry on its business in the United States.
+There can

 Government policy changes or public opinion may also result in a significant influence over the regulation of the cannabis industry in Canada, the United States or elsewhere.
 A negative shift in the public's perception of cannabis in the United States or any other applicable jurisdiction could affect future legislation or regulation.
 It has been reported by certain publications in Canada that The Canadian Depository for Securities Limited is considering a policy shift that would see its subsidiary, CDS, refuse to settle trades for cannabis issuers that have investments in the United States.
 CDS is Canada's central securities depository, clearing and settlement hub settling trades in the Canadian equity, fixed income and money markets.
-Neither CDS nor its parent company have issued any public statement in regards to these reports.
+Neither CDS nor its parent company have issued any public statement with regard to these reports.
 However, if CDS were to proceed in the manner suggested by these publications, and apply such a policy to the Company, it would have a material adverse effect on the ability of holders of securities of the Company to make trades.
-In particular, the securities of the Company would become highly illiquid as investors would have no ability to effect a trade of the securities through the facilities of a stock exchange.
+In particular, the securities through the facilities of a stock exchange.

 Government policy changes or public opinion may also result in a significant influence over the regulation of the cannabis industry in Canada, the United States or elsewhere.
 A negative shift in the public's perception of medical or recreational cannabis in the United States or any other applicable jurisdiction could affect future legislation or regulation.
-Among other things, such a shift could cause state jurisdictions to abandon initiatives or proposals to legalize medical and/or recreational cannabis, thereby limiting the number of new state jurisdictions into which the

-Company could expand.
+Among other things, such a shift could cause state jurisdictions to abandon initiatives or proposals to legalize medical and/or recreational cannabis, thereby limiting the number of new state jurisdictions into which the Company could expand.
 Any inability to fully implement the Company's expansion strategy may have a material adverse effect on the Company's business, financial condition and results of operations.